Baking powder overdose

 Home Care

 Seek medical help right away.
-DO NOT make a person throw up unless poison control or a health care provider tells you to do so.
+Do not make a person throw up unless poison control or a health care provider tells you to do so.

 Before Calling Emergency